 Sampling Run -used to define the most common collecting period or grouping of sampling activities that are indicative of a SWQB MASS sampling operation.
 Typically, most samples are collected during multiday collection events that depart and return to the office in a week (M-F).
-Blanks associated with a sampling run are assumed to represent a group of samples collected by the same staff, and using the same equipment, vehicle, reagents, and acids.
-When multiple, single day sampling runs are conducted within a given week that maintain constant variables as described above, the single day sampling runs are considered collectively as a single sampling run, provided the number of blanks collected is at least 10% of the environmental samples collected, preferably at a one blank sample per ten ambient sample frequency to allow for QC blank distribution.
+Blanks associated with a sampling run are assumed to represent a group of samples collected using the same equipment, vehicle, reagents, and acids.
+When multiple, single day sampling runs are conducted within a given week that maintain constant variables as described above, the single day sampling runs are considered collectively as a single sampling run.
+At least one (1) sampling staff must remain consistent throughout the sampling run to meet quality control requirements.